apanda1404/KidsCongnoGame/replit.md

 ## Overview

 This is a full-stack web application built with React and Express, designed to provide educational games for children ages 3-5.
-The application features three different games - shape sorting, counting, and color matching - with a modern, child-friendly interface using 3D graphics, interactive elements, and engaging background music.
-The app is currently in sandbox mode for future enhancements.
+The application features six comprehensive educational games - shape sorting, counting, color matching, pattern completion, memory matching, and pair association - with a modern, child-friendly interface using 3D graphics, interactive elements, and engaging background music.
+The app includes progressive difficulty levels, game progress tracking, and responsive design optimized for young learners.
+Currently maintained in sandbox mode for future enhancements.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
-Current status: Keep app in sandbox for potential future enhancements.
+Current status: Keep app in sandbox mode for future development and enhancements.
+Recent request: User will return to work on the project later.

 ## System Architecture